Trist-an3/school-projects/Comp_Systems_CSE13S/3_RPN_Calculator/README.md

     mathlib.c - Implements the sine, cosine, and tangent functions, along with other mathematical utilities.

     Helper file:
-    stack.h: Declares the stack ADT function prototypes. operators.h: Declares operator functions and sets up function pointers for RPN evaluation. mathlib.h: Defines math functions such as sine, cosine, and tangent, implemented without the standard math library. messages.h: Contains error and help messages for the program.
+    stack.h - Declares the stack ADT function prototypes. operators.h - Declares operator functions and sets up function pointers for RPN evaluation. mathlib.h - Defines math functions such as sine, cosine, and tangent, implemented without the standard math library. messages.h - Contains error and help messages for the program.

     Extras:
     Makefile - Compiles and creates executables